rust-stuco/lectures/week7/closures_iterators.md

 }
 ```

+* Why do we `move` instead of borrow?
-* The `println!` technically only needs an immutable reference to `list`
+  * Our child's `println!` technically only needs an immutable reference to `list`
-* But what would happen if the parent thread dropped `list` before the child thread ran?
+* The parent might drop `list` before the child thread runs?
   * Use after free! ☠️

 ---